Illustration of Homemade Strawberry Buttercream Frosting from Real Berries for Cakes and Cupcakes

 The frosting is too runny

-This usually means the strawberry reduction still contains too much water or the butter became too warm.
-Add more powdered sugar, then chill the bowl for a short time.
+This usually means the strawberry reduction still had too much moisture or the butter became too warm.
+Add more powdered sugar and chill the bowl for 10 to 15 minutes.
+If needed, beat again after chilling.

 The frosting looks curdled

-This can happen when the butter and puree are at very different temperatures.
-Keep mixing on medium speed.
-If needed, let the bowl sit for a few minutes and then beat again.
-In many cases, the texture smooths out.
+This can happen when the butter and fruit puree are at different temperatures.
+Keep mixing on medium speed and allow the bowl to sit briefly if necessary.
+In many cases, the frosting will smooth out on its own.

 The frosting tastes too sweet

-Add a pinch more salt or a small spoonful of extra strawberry reduction if the mixture is still thick enough to handle.
-Do not add too much liquid.
+Add a pinch more salt or a very small amount of additional strawberry reduction, as long as the mixture remains thick enough to use.
+Avoid adding too much liquid, which could weaken the structure.

 The strawberry flavor is too mild

-Use a more concentrated reduction next time, or add a small spoonful of freeze-dried strawberry powder.
-Real fruit flavor depends heavily on berry quality and how much moisture was cooked off.
+Use a more concentrated reduction next time, or add a spoonful of freeze-dried strawberry powder for extra intensity.
+The flavor of real berry frosting depends heavily on the quality of the strawberries and how much moisture was cooked off.

-- Before using: Bring to room temperature, then beat briefly to restore the texture.
+Before using: Let the frosting return to room temperature, then beat it briefly to bring back a smooth texture.

-If the frosting has been refrigerated, it will likely become firm.
-Let it soften on the counter for about 30 to 45 minutes, depending on room temperature, before spreading or piping.
+If the frosting has been chilled, it may feel firm at first.
+Let it sit on the counter for about 30 to 45 minutes, depending on the temperature of your kitchen.
+Once softened, stir or rewhip as needed.

-For finished cakes or cupcakes, chilled storage is usually safest if the dessert will sit out for more than a few hours.
-Let the cake warm slightly before serving so the buttercream softens again.
+For cakes and cupcakes that will sit out during an event, chilled storage is usually safest if the dessert will be on display for more than a few hours.
+Before serving, allow the dessert to warm slightly so the buttercream becomes soft and pleasant again.

 Can I use frozen strawberries?